deepjyoti30/ytmdl-web-v2/public/static/about.md

 ### What does it do?

-It is basically an app that addresses a major problem that people face, getting high quality songs from already available sources.
-I used to download songs a lot from YouTube using tools like `youtube-dl` but all these tools do is download the audio and thats it, no metadata.
-It was creating a mess of songs in my library, so I decided to build this tool.
-It gets the audio from YouTube using tools like `youtube-dl` in the backend and processes the songs and adds high quality metadata to them from various sources like itunes, lastfm etc.
+This is an app that addresses a major problem that people face with the tools used currently, which is easily getting high-quality songs *with* metadata.
+Such empty-looking songs without metadata were creating a mess in my library, so I decided to build this tool.
+It gets the audio from YouTube using tools like `youtube-dl` in the backend and processes the songs and adds high quality metadata to them from various sources like iTunes and Last.fm.

 ### How can I support the project?